rookoo-ai/react-native-widget/README.md

 This project follows our [Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating, you agree to uphold this code.

 _Rookoo_ &copy; 2017-2025, Rookoo Inc - Released under the MIT License.

+### Acknowledgements

+> **📝 Note:** This is a fork of the original [chatwoot-react-native-widget](https://github.com/chatwoot/chatwoot-react-native-widget) adapted for Rookoo.
+The widget has been updated to work with Rookoo's chat infrastructure while maintaining the same API and functionality.
+We extend our gratitude to the original [Chatwoot team](https://github.com/chatwoot) for creating the foundational widget that made this adaptation possible.